project-flogo/edge-contrib/trigger/mqtt/README.md

 | replyTopic | string | The topic to reply on
 | qos        | int    | The Quality of Service

+#### Topics
+MQTT wildcard syntax is supported.
+For example if the topic is '/x/+/y/#' then the `topicParams` `output` will be populated with the wildcard values.
+The first wildcard will be in `topicParams` with key '0' and the second with key '1'.
+Topic wildcards can also be given a name: '/x/+param1/y/#param2'.
+Then the names 'param1' and 'param2' can be used to access the wildcards in the `topicParams` `output`.

 ### Output:

 | Name        | Type   | Description